narbehaj/ssl-checker/README.md

 `-j, --json ` Use this if you want to only have the result in JSON

 `-a, --analyze` This argument will include security analyze on the certificate.
 It will take more time.
+No result means failed to analyze.

 `-p, --pretty ` Use this with `-j` to print indented and human readable JSON